hwangswan/.github/CONTRIBUTING.md

-# Welcome to The Contributing Guide of GU Bot!
+# Welcome to Không Sợ Mèo's Contributing Guide!

+_This is used for all Không Sợ Mèo's repositories you are allowed to working with_

 ## 1. Code of Conducts
 Please read [the Code of Conducts (CoC)](https://github.com/trhgquan/gu-bot/blob/master/.github/CODE_OF_CONDUCT.md) carefully before taking any further actions.